rstudio/rstudio-global-2021-program/README.md

 ## Instructions for speakers

+(These instructions assume you're familiar with Git and GitHub.
+If you're not, you can simply email your final talk title, abstract, speaker bio, and headshot to joe@rstudio.com with the subject "Program details".)

 1. Find your Markdown file under the `speakers/` directory.

     1. Ensure the existing metadata is correct, and fill out any of the `null` links.
 (Do not add additional fields, they will be ignored.)

     2. Edit the talk title and abstract.
+(Markdown is allowed, but it's probably best to stick to simple formatting.)

     3. Fill out the speaker bio paragraph.